Iota Aquilae

+In 1968, this star was assigned a stellar classification of B5III, which suggests it has exhausted its hydrogen supply at its core and evolved into a blue giant.
+However, stellar models from 2002 indicate it is around 100 million years old and has thus far spent 91% of its allotted lifetime on the main sequence.
+In 2024, a study of standard stars suggested that Iota Aquilae be classified as B6 IV, matching a subgiant star.

-Although Iota Aquilae is listed in star catalogues as a giant star, calculations of its dimension show that in reality it is a main-sequence star.
-It has nearly five times the mass of the Sun and five to six times the Sun's radius.
-It is emitting 851 times the luminosity of the Sun from its outer atmosphere at an effective temperature of 14,552 K, giving it the blue-white hue of a B-type star.
+Iota Aquilae has nearly five times the mass of the Sun and eight times the Sun's radius.
+It is emitting 851 times the luminosity of the Sun from its outer atmosphere at an effective temperature of 14,500 K, giving it the blue-white hue of a B-type star.
 The projected rotational velocity of this star is 55 km/s.
-Even though it is only around 100 million years old, it has already spent 91% of its allotted lifetime on the main sequence.

 Nomenclature

 In Chinese, 右旗 (Yòu Qí), meaning Right Flag, refers to an asterism consisting of ι Aquilae, μ Aquilae, σ Aquilae, δ Aquilae, ν Aquilae, 42 Aquilae, HD 184701, κ Aquilae and 56 Aquilae.
 Consequently, the Chinese name for ι Aquilae itself is 右旗五 (Yòu Qí wu, the Fifth Star of Right Flag.)

-This star, together with η Aql, θ Aql, δ Aql, κ Aql and λ Aql were consist Antinous, the obsolete constellation.
+This star, together with η Aql, θ Aql, δ Aql, κ Aql and λ Aql were once part of the obsolete constellation Antinous.